Jan 14, 2025 | Community, Curry News, News

 Tickets are $95 per person, available at www.socc.edu/give.
 Thanks to sponsor support, 100 percent of ticket proceeds and funds raised go to scholarships for culinary students and others pursuing degrees and training at Southwestern’s Coos and Curry campuses.

-This year’s sponsors to-date include: Bandon Dunes Golf Resort, Coos Bay Vision Center, Umpqua Bank, Bradford McKeown Financial Advisor, The Mill Casino-Hotel, Elk Cove Winery, Kriselle Cellars, Willamette Valley Vineyards, King Estate among others.
+This year’s sponsors to-date include: Al Peirce Co., Bandon Dunes Golf Resort, Coos Bay Vision Center, Umpqua Bank, NW Natural, Scott Partney Construction, Bradford McKeown Financial Advisor and The Mill Casino-Hotel.
+Participating wineries include: Elk Cove Winery, Kriselle Cellars, Abacella Winery, Dobbes Family Winery, Willamette Valley Vineyards and King Estate.

 Examples of some of the auction adventure items include: